SuperKulPerson/TMFDisplay/README.md

 - Important about settings: If saving settings fail, it is usually a folder permission problem.
 Simply create an empty "MainSettings.json" file and place it in the scripts folder.
 Alternatively, you can change the folder permissions of the script folder.

 ## Troubleshoot
-- If it says `No properties available` when opening the script, make sure OBS and Python is up to date and that a python install path is selected in the `Python Settings` tab.
+- If it says `No properties available` when opening the script, make sure OBS and Python is up to date and that a Python install path is selected in the `Python Settings` tab.
 - If the script picks the wrong client, select the `Setup` option, and set the PID of the game you want to setup.
 The script will always pick the first opened game to setup.

 ## Current Features